Q: Will I need to take preventive medication for malaria, or for any other tropical disease?

 A: Makweti enjoys a wonderfully temperate climate – for the most part, it’s pleasant all year round.
 Our game-viewing, likewise, is good across any season.
 This said, please be aware that our cooler, dry-season months are April through to September, while our warmer, wet-season months are October to March.
 (And do please read our advice – below – about apparel!)

 Q: What apparel should I bring?

 A: We recommend a sensible, broad brimmed hat and high protection factor sunscreen.
 Evenings can be cool at any time of the year (especially in an open safari vehicle at sundown), so bring a warm, windproof jacket and trousers.
 From April to September, temperate sunny spells can turn suddenly into very cold ones; in these months pack a couple of winter essentials, such as a sweater and scarf.
-If you plan to do a walking safari, bring your hiking or trail shoes.

 Q: What does a typical day on safari hold?